authwit/book-NigerianBizOpsBlueprint/book.md

 \section{US Case Study: Mike's E-commerce Evolution}\label{sec:us-case-study:-mike's-e-commerce-evolution}

-Mike started with a ``bulletproof'' plan for Nigerian e-commerce.\ After a short review, that plan was in pieces – he realised something much better.
+Mike started with what he thought was a ``bulletproof'' plan for Nigerian e-commerce.
+After our first review session, that plan was in pieces – but what emerged was something much better.

 \subsection{The Comprehensive Journey}\label{subsec:the-comprehensive-journey}
 \begin{tcolorbox}[colback=white,colframe=primarydark,title=\textbf{Mike's Challenge Areas}]
 \begin{enumerate}